Online Counselling (Australia): How It Works For Mental Health

 While online counselling can be especially valuable for promoting good mental health for those in remote areas, it may also benefit those living in Australia’s major cities.
 Urban life can bring its own unique mental health challenges, like stress caused by fast-paced lifestyles, crowded environments, or demanding careers.

-Many city dwellers also face barriers to in-person care like long commutes, long wait times for appointments, costly in-person therapy sessions, or difficulty finding an available trained therapist who suits their needs.
+Many city dwellers also face barriers to in-person care, such as long commutes, long wait times for appointments, costly in-person therapy sessions, or challenges in finding an available trained therapist who suits their needs.
 Online counselling can help individuals overcome these obstacles by providing a quicker and more convenient way to speak with a professional mental health care provider.

 How effective is online mental health care?